willcharlton/premis-flask-hello-world/README.md

-# premis-flask-hello-world
+# Premis Hello World

-A simple Hello World flask app for Premis.
+A simple Hello World Flask app with a couple of other basic jobs to deploy with the [Premis](https://dev.premis.app/docs) application.